portertech/portertech/content/posts/nfs-root.md

 Thanks to the fairly recent "crypto collapse" and ever increasing crypto network difficulty, used GPUs are back on the menu!
-I managed to acquired six nvidia A4000 single card slot GPUs from eBay at a bargain price.
+I managed to acquire six nvidia A4000 single card slot GPUs from eBay at a bargain price.
 Crypto miners were dumping these sweet cards just in time for me to experiment with GPU acceleration of all-the-things.
 My home lab already had three identical nodes ready to house the GPUs,